Mish5684/Bolt-Recur/PRD-ENGAGEMENT-MARKETING-AGENTS.md

 **DnD Rule for Pre-Class Alerts:**
 - Classes scheduled at **10 AM or later** → Alert sent **2 hours before** (same day)
 - Classes scheduled **before 10 AM** → Alert sent at **9 PM the prior day**
-- This ensures no alerts are sent during quiet hours (10 PM - 8 AM)

 ---